 1. Accept your Battery Blitz Mission and download your Mission Brief.

-2. Start collect used batteries!
+2. Start collecting used batteries!
 Store them in a container or bag and use tape to cover the ends of each battery.

 3. Visit www.earthrangers.com/missions, log in and click Battery Blitz to find your closest recycling station.